Nagoya Castle: 19th and 20th centuries

-During the Pacific War the castle was used as the Tokai district army headquarters and the administration office of the Nagoya POW camp.
+During World War II, the castle was used as the Tokai district army headquarters and the administration office of the Nagoya POW camp.
 The aerial bombardments of Nagoya by the United States Army Air Forces as part of the air raids on Japan brought the most destruction to the castle in its entire history.
 In January 1945 (Shōwa 20), the Sarumen Tea House was destroyed in air raids.
 On May 14, the main keep, small keep, golden shachi, Honmaru Palace, northeast turret, and other buildings were completely destroyed in air raids.
 In June of that year, some of the paintings saved from Honmaru Palace were moved for safekeeping to the Haiho Shrine, Toyota-shi.
 They returned in May 1946 (Shōwa 21).

 The castle's surviving former national treasures, which included the southwest, southeast, and northwest turrets, the Omote-Ninomon Gate, and some of the Honmaru Palace paintings were redesignated as Important Cultural Assets by the national government.
 In 1953 the southeast turret was dismantled for repairs.
 The Ninomaru Garden was designated a place of scenic beauty.
 In June 1955 (Shōwa 30), most of the Honmaru Palace paintings—and exactly a year later, the ceiling panel paintings—were designated national important culture assets.
 In 1957 (Shōwa 32), reconstruction of the castle keeps was started.
 Second-generation golden shachi were cast in the Osaka Mint and transported to the castle.
 On October 3, 1959, reconstruction of the two keeps was completed, and the buildings were opened to the public.
 The next few decades saw further renovation work.
 In March 1964 (Shōwa 39), the northwest turret was dismantled for repairs.
 In 1967 (Shōwa 42), the Ninomon of the western iron gate was dismantled for repairs.
 In 1972 (Shōwa 47), the stone walls at the west side of the East Iron Gate of the Ninomaru were dismantled.
 The wooden Ninomon was dismantled and later rebuilt at the east Ninomon Gate of the Honmaru.